Skye-XD/desktop-icons-ng/widgets/Today/README.md

 # Today Widget

-The Today widget shows calendar events for the current local day using a small HTML frontend and a `gjs` backend backed by Evolution Data Server.
+The Today widget shows calendar events for the current local day using a small HTML frontend and a `gjs` backend helper that runs in its own scope backed by Evolution Data Server.

 Copyright (C) 2026 Sundeep Mediratta

 ## Notes

-- Timed events are normalized in the backend before being sent to the widget UI.
+- Timed events are normalized in the backend helper before being sent to the widget UI.
 - The backend preserves the event timezone semantics when converting `ICalGLib.Time` values to Unix timestamps.
 - The frontend displays those normalized timestamps using local time formatting.